-Veteran Sunset Rule: An individual will be removed (sunset) from the Veteran Eligibility List if they do not appear on the 10-person Final Veteran Ballot in eight consecutive years.
-An individual can be reinstated to the Veteran Eligibility List when an application is made to the National Soccer Hall of Fame by anyone seeking to have a sunset candidate restored.
-The application will automatically be accepted and allow the clock to reset the sunset rule for another eight years.
+Veterans Sunset Rule: An individual will be removed (sunsetted) from the Veterans Eligibility List if they do not appear on the 10-person Final Veterans Ballot in eight consecutive years.
+An individual can be reinstated to the Veterans Eligibility List when an application is made to the National Soccer Hall of Fame by anyone seeking to have a sunsetted candidate restored.
+The application will automatically be accepted and allow the clock to reset the Sunset Rule for another eight years.

-Note: This list contains some players who did not meet the new criteria set in 2008 but had met the old criteria (which included Open Cup and League championships).
+Note: This list contains some players who did not meet new criteria set in 2008 but had met the old criteria (which included Open Cup and League championships).
 They have been retained on this list as specified at the time of that change.
+It also contains some players who meet the "all-star" requirement stated in No. 3 above by an MVP award or a goalscoring title in pre-1968 leagues that did not choose all-star team.

-Since 1968, the United States' first-division professional leagues are: Major League Soccer (MLS), Women's United Soccer Association (WUSA), Women's Professional Soccer (WPS), National Women's Soccer League (NWSL) and the original North American Soccer League (NASL).
-Prior to 1968, the leagues recognized at this level are: American Soccer League, the North American Soccer Football League, the German-American Soccer League of New York, the National Soccer League of Chicago, the St. Louis Soccer League, the Keystone League of Western Pennsylvania, the Greater Los Angeles Soccer League, the San Francisco Soccer League and the National Association Foot Ball League.
+\ Since 1968, the United States first-division professional leagues are Major League Soccer (MLS), the Women's United Soccer Association (WUSA), Women's Professional Soccer (WPS), the National Women's Soccer League (NWSL), the USL Super League (USLSL) and the original North American Soccer League (NASL).
+Prior to 1968, the leagues recognized at this level are: The American Soccer League, the North American Soccer Football League, the German-American Soccer League of New York, the National Soccer League of Chicago, the St. Louis Soccer League, the Keystone League of Western Pennsylvania, the Greater Los Angeles Soccer League, the San Francisco Soccer League and the National Association Foot Ball League.

-^ Retirement year is defined as the year in which a player last appeared in a match.
-For United States National Team eligible players, a match can be with any professional or semiprofessional team in the United States or abroad, including official non-league events such as the U.S. Open Cup and the

-CONCACAF Champions League.
-If the player is not eligible to play for the United States, he or she is considered to be retired for purposes of this list on departing from American professional soccer, unless he or she continues playing professional soccer in another country at a level ruled by the Hall of Fame's historians to be equivalent to or better than the top American leagues.
+^Retirement year is defined as the year in which a player last appeared in an official match.
+For United States National Team eligible players, an official match can be with any professional or semiprofessional team in the United States or abroad, including official non-league events such as the U.S. Open Cup and the CONCACAF Champions Cup.
+If the player is not eligibile to play for the United States, he or she is considered to be retired for purposes of this list on departing from American professional soccer, unless he or she continues playing professional soccer in another country at a level ruled by the Hall of Fame's historians to be equivalent to or better than the top American leagues.

-2025 Veteran Eligibility List Biographies
+2026 Veteran Eligibility List Biographies